mvysny/karibu-testing/README.md

 * The [browserless web testing](https://mvysny.github.io/browserless-web-testing/) article describes this technique in more depth.
 * The [Testing the UI without a browser](https://vaadin.com/blog/testing-the-ui-without-a-browser) blog post summarizes this technique.

+This project also offers a mock/fake servlet API implementation, see [mock-servlet-environment](mock-servlet-environment/README.md) for more details.

 ## FAQ

 Q: I'm getting `java.lang.IllegalStateException: UI.getCurrent() must not be null`